 (11) While a request under subsection (9) is pending, the arbitral tribunal may continue the arbitral proceedings and make an award.

+Note for this section:

-Note: Section 16 (other than subsection (10)) is substantially the same as Art 16 of the Model Law.
+Section 16 (other than subsection (10)) is substantially the same as Art 16 of the Model Law.
 Subsection (10) makes it clear that, although a decision of the Court is generally final, review of a decision of the Court that is not made within the limits of its powers and functions is not precluded.

 Part 4A — Interim measures